 Executive Deans, Institute Directors, Division Directors and Heads of School

-UQ Drugs and Poisons Officer (DO)
+UQ Drugs and Poisons Officers (DOs)

 Work Health and Safety Coordinators (WHSC) and Health, Safety and Wellness Managers (HSW Managers)

-UQ Workers and Others
+UQ Workers and others

-Approved Persons
+Approved Eligible Persons

 Health, Safety and Wellness Division

-Top of PageSection 5 - Monitoring, Review and Assurance
+Section 5 - Monitoring, Review and Assurance

 Section 6 - Recording and Reporting

-Discrepancies and Incident Reporting
+Discrepancies and incident reporting

 Section 7 - Appendix